philnash/speech-assistant-openai-realtime-api-node/Readme.md

 In your Phone Number configuration settings, update the first **A call comes in** dropdown to **Webhook**, and paste your ngrok forwarding URL (referenced above), followed by `/incoming-call`.
 For example, `https://[your-ngrok-subdomain].ngrok.app/incoming-call`.
 Then, click **Save configuration**.

+### Astra DB setup

+In the [DataStax dashboard](https://astra.datastax.com/), create a vector database.
+Once the database has been created, create a collection and choose NVIDIA as the vector embeddings provider.

 ### Update the .env file

 Create a `/env` file, or copy the `.env.example` file to `.env`: